SherryChen0114/linkedin-project/README.md

-# Analysis of Wage and Skills set of Economics Major careeer choice from LinkedIn Job Post
+# Wage and Skill Analysis of Economics Major Career Choices from LinkedIn Jobs

 ## Data